Confessions of a Small-Church Pastor

 • ChristianityToday.com posted my article, Where Is God? about the shootings at Virginia Tech on April 16, 2007, where 33 faculty and students died.

-• I wrote “Deacons Leading In Church Ministry” for the book, Deacons As Leaders, now in its 5th printing.
+• I wrote the chapter “Deacons Leading In Church Ministry” for the book, Deacons As Leaders, now in its 5th printing.
 Chapter 2 details how we formed and maintained an effective deacon ministry in the church we founded, Cornerstone Baptist.

-I just stopped by and wanted to encourage you — I too am a small-church pastor.
+1. I just stopped by and wanted to encourage you — I too am a small-church pastor.
 As a matter of fact we just lost a family (members) who we had been grooming for two years for leadership roles, to a local up-and-coming Mega-Church.

 Sometimes this role is bone-wearying, and other times it is incredible, but at all times it is rewarding — to watch people come into the Kingdom of our Savior is something that is truly priceless…